-In October 2010, the Board of Trustees approved a revised Endowment Spending Policy effective for the year ended June 30, 2012.
-Wellesley's revised Endowment Spending Policy is based on a combination of the prior year's spending and prior year's endowment value with a weighting of 80% and 20%, respectively.
-The amount of allowable spending will be capped at 5.5% or no less than 4.0% of the average of the last three endowment values adjusted for inflation, with a target of approximately 4.5% of the prior year endowment market value.
+In October 2013, the Board of Trustees approved a revised Endowment Spending Policy effective for the year ended June 30, 2015.
+Wellesley's revised Endowment Spending Policy is based on a combination of the prior year's spending and latest known endowment value with a weighting of 80% and 20%, respectively.
+Prior year spending is adjusted for Higher Education Price Index (HEPI) inflation, and 4.25% is the rate applied to the best known value of the endowment.
+The amount of allowable spending will be capped at 5.0% or no less than 4.0% of the average of the last three endowment values adjusted for HEPI inflation.
+The Endowment Spending Policy is applied on a per unit basis.
 The sources of the payout are endowment earned income (interest and dividends), both current and previously reinvested income and a portion of realized gains.
 Investment return earned in prior years may be utilized if current year income is less than current year spend.
 The spending policy is designed to insulate investment policy from budgetary pressures, and to insulate program spending from fluctuations in capital markets.